-Incoming students are introduced to the faculty and Bard CEP's interdisciplinary teaching approach through orientation week workshops held in the first week of each academic year.
-During this time, the historic Hudson Valley is used as a forum to discuss critical policy issues, as well as to illustrate features of the natural environment.
-Read More
+Incoming students are introduced to the faculty and curriculum through workshops held during the first week of each academic year.
+The historic Hudson Valley will be used to discuss critical policy issues that will be further examined in the first-year courses.

-The first-year courses link natural ecosystems and their functioning to the impact of socioeconomic activities, and to the political, institutional, and legislative responses that address environmental problems.
-Courses emphasize analytical frameworks and basic principles through examples and case studies.
+The first-year courses link natural ecosystems to socioeconomic activities, and to the political, institutional, and legislative responses that address environmental problems.
+Courses emphasize analytical frameworks through examples and case studies.

-Students learn how to communicate clearly and accurately about environmental problems, and how to target information for different purposes and to audiences in multiple sectors.
+Students learn how to communicate clearly and accurately about environmental problems, and how to target information for different audiences.
 Students hear from industry leaders and become familiar with fundraising, foundations, and grant writing.